cometaj2/huckle/README.rst

 being a need to update the client as the API changes.
 This is used to huckle's advantage and this benefit is brought to the shell command line interface.

-Huck provides a dynamic view of the documentation and commands that can be issued to the CLI APIs it's associated to.
+Huckle provides a dynamic view of the documentation and commands that can be issued to the CLI APIs it's associated to.

 What can be noticed is that any API implementer, that abides by a specific